 - Live La Dolce Vita right here at home.
-Here’s a list of how you can transform your own life and do as the Romans do!
+Transform your own life and do as the Romans do!

 Imagine where any of these interconnected activities could lead.
-The only limits are your imagination and the unlocking of your inherent creativity.
+The only limits are your imagination and unlocking your inherent creativity.

 Reorganize Your Bucket List With All Deliberate Speed